Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Numerical aspects of wall-model implementation in unstructured LES solver

 where,

-Here, it should be reiterated that $x$, $z$ here are the \emph{local} wall-parallel coordinates which in principle can be chosen arbitrarily, and that $y$ is aligned with the local wall-normal direction.
+It should be reiterated that $x$, $z$ here are the \emph{local} wall-parallel coordinates which in principle can be chosen arbitrarily, and that $y$ is aligned with the local wall-normal direction.
 Specifically, the transformation of gradients of integral terms to a different coordinate system poses a challenge and may result in inaccurate results if not done using a proper tensor transformation rule.
 The algorithm discussed in \S \ref{sec:surface_grad} works well under the ideal conditions of a regular Cartesian grid with small wall-surface curvature.
 However, there is a key limitation associated with this approach; it assumes that the local $x$ and $z$ axes remain fairly constant in the neighborhood of a given wall-face.
 This assumption does not always hold, especially in regions with rapid change in the wall curvature or at junctures.
 For instance, computing $\nabla L_{x}$ with a drastically changing local $x$-direction in adjacent wall faces would be akin to computing this gradient based on different scalar quantities from each wall-face.
 This point is illustrated through a pathological scenario in figure \ref{fig:surface_gradient_prob} $(a)$, where the local $x$-axis rotates through a $90^{0}$ angle in the wall parallel plane, in going from \textit{face 1} to \textit{face 2}.
 Here the global coordinate axes $X$-$Z$ are respectively aligned with the local $x$ and $z$ axes of \textit{face 2}.
 Consequently, the integral term $L_{x}$ in local coordinates for \textit{face 1} corresponds to $L_{Z}$ in the global coordinate system.
-Therefore, computation of $\nabla L_{x}$ by the CV-gradient routine (which operates in the global coordinate system) involves the $L_{Z}$ term from \textit{face1} and $L_{X}$ term from \textit{face2}.
+Therefore, computation of $\nabla L_{x}$ by the cell-based gradient routine (which operates in the global coordinate system) involves the $L_{Z}$ term from \textit{face1} and $L_{X}$ term from \textit{face2}.
 This is where the current implementation is prone to error.
+As a quick workaround, we propose fixing the local coordinates for all the wall faces in the pre-processing step, such that any abrupt spatial changes in local coordinate axes are suppressed.